-To be honest (once again), there is a part of her that still likes to think they are the same two kids that met on the soccer field all those years ago.
+To be honest (once again), there is a part of her that still likes to think they are just two normal kids that met on the soccer field all those years ago.

-"Well… Isn't that why you have a lieutenant?
-Doesn't Matsumoto just do that kind of stuff for you?"
+"Well… isn't that why you have a lieutenant?
+Doesn't Matsumoto do that kind of stuff for you?"

 She forgot that the idea of Matsumoto completing her portion of the paperwork is just as plausible as the older woman giving up sake.